121 FW 2

 Originating Office: Branch of Printing and Publishing

 2.1 What is the purpose of this chapter?
-This chapter establishes the Serviceís Reprographic Equipment Management Program (Program) policy to manage the acquisition and inventory of this equipment throughout the Service.
+This chapter establishes the U.S. Fish and Wildlife Service’s (Service) Reprographic Equipment Management Program (REMP) policy to manage the acquisition and inventory of this equipment throughout the Service.

-2.2 What is the scope of the Program?
-The Program includes the acquisition of digital duplicating equipment and automatic copy-processing and color copier-duplicating machines, including multifunctional black/color devices and high-speed laser printers.
+2.2 What is the scope of the REMP?
+The REMP includes the acquisition of digital duplicating equipment, automatic copy-processing, and color copier-duplicating machines, including multifunctional black/color devices and desktop printers.

 2.3 What is the policy?
 It is our policy to:

-A. Ensure that we acquire reprographic equipment from vendors on the General Services Administration (GSA) Federal supply schedule using Federal Acquisition Regulation requirements;
+A. Ensure that we acquire reprographic equipment from vendors on the Department of the Interior’s (Department) blanket purchase agreement for copiers;

 B. Ensure that employees manage and use reprographic equipment in the most cost-effective manner;